jnozzi/cocoadev.com/markdown/AsyncSocketHelp.md

 I'll try to describe the issue I'm having but I'd be more than happy to share my code with anyone willing to have a look and help me out.

-I believe that I understand how General/AsyncSockets work, however I'm getting behavior that I'm not expecting.
+I believe that I understand how AsyncSockets work, however I'm getting behavior that I'm not expecting.

 My project is in it's infancy but I have a server app and a client app.
 The client establishes a connection to a socket in the server and that socket is put into an array of sockets.
 When my client sends the string "employeedata" the server should then forward, on the requesting socket, a string containing a list of employee information.